AIVid. AI Video Generator Logo

 Which means you can process a batch of assets as a single logical entity.

-That's what makes it the ultimate solution for building cohesive product catalogs.
+That's exactly what makes it the ultimate solution for building cohesive product catalogs.

 Which means: